 The snapshot of the family vacation has changed a bit in recent years.
 Today, summer vacation may also include aging parents, grown kids, and their children.

-Years ago my mother decided to begin a tradition of renting a beach house for the family to vacation together.
-This included four-generations.
+Years ago my mother decided to begin a tradition of renting a house in Cape May, NJ for the family to vacation together.
+This included four generations.
 At that time the group ranged in age from early eighties down to a newborn.